ymuichiro/quick_learning_symbol_en/06_namespace.md

 Beware of hacking external domains and renewing your own Symbol namespaces duration.

-#### Note on accounts acquiring namespace
+#### Note on accounts acquiring a namespace
-Namespace is a feature with the renting duration concept.
+Namespaces are rented for a specified duration .
 At the moment, options for acquired namespaces are only abandonment or duration extension.
-In case utilising namespace in a system where operational transfers, etc. are considered, we recommend acquiring a namespace with a multi-signing account (Chapter 9).
+In case of utilising a namespace in a system where operational transfers, etc. are considered, we recommend acquiring a namespace with a multisig account (Chapter 9).